FraidOfWater/Exp-Image-Sorter/README.md

             "Plugins", libvlc.dll, libvlccore.dll.

       To compile a standalone version (EXE):
-            Complile using pyinstaller, include imageio hidden metadata.
-You must have all python modules imported. pyinstaller .\sortimages_multiview.py --copy-metadata=imageio
+            Complile using pyinstaller.
+You must have all python modules installed. pyinstaller .\sortimages_multiview.py
             Copy vips windows binaries into the internal folder.
             Copy VLC files into the internal folder.
-(You don't need these if vlc is installed somewhere on the system)
+(You don't need these if vlc is installed somewhere on the system) Copy themes.json into the internal folder.

       To get the script working on your own:
             Run install.bat